Assumed prior knowledge

 Lecturer: dr. Wojtek Kowalczyk

-This course is also suitable/recommended to PhD students that want to use Deep Learning in their projects.
+This course is also suitable/recommended to PhD students who want to use Deep Learning in their projects.